alefesouza/laravel-vue-boilerplate/DEPLOY.md

 * REMOTE_REPOSITORY - The SSH link to the remote repository you're working.
 * PRODUCTION_URL - To use on GitLab CI Environments.

-And of course, the SSH_SECRET_KEY variable.
+And of course, the SSH_PRIVATE_KEY variable.

 Laravel Envoy: